shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 We specialize in helping companies to quickly and efficiently move from versions before 9 to current.
 The older versions use the Rails asset pipeline to package client assets.
 The current and recommended way is to use Webpack 4 for asset preparation.
 You may also need help migrating from the `rails/webpacker`'s Webpack configuration to a better setup ready for Server Side Rendering.

 ## Upgrading to v13
-* Make sure that are are on a relatively more recent version of rails and webpacker.
+* Make sure that you are on a relatively more recent version of rails and webpacker.
 * Updated API for ReactOnRails.register.

-In order to solve the issues regarding React Hooks compatability, the number of parameters for functions is used to determine if you have a render function that will get invoked to return a React component, or you are registering a React component defined by a function.
+In order to solve the issues regarding React Hooks compatibility, the number of parameters for functions is used to determine if you have a render function that will get invoked to return a React component, or you are registering a React component defined by a function.

 Registered Objects are of the following types:

 ##### Correct
 Either of these will work:
 1. Take **2 params** and return **a React function or class component**.
 A function component is a function that takes zero or one params and returns a React Element, like JSX.
     ```js
     export default (props, _railsContext) => () => <Component {...props} />;
     ```